KosinskiLab/mosaic/docs/tutorial/reference/troubleshooting.rst

 2. Verify disk space is sufficient
 3. Try a different output format
 4. Export to a local drive rather than network location
+5. Close any applications that might be using the target file

 Missing Features in Exported Files
 ----------------------------------